adrianvmsft/VSSDK-Extensibility-Samples/OperationProgress/Readme.md

 ## Run the sample

 _Note: "Operation Progress" is a new feature in Visual Studio 2019 Update 1.
+Some additions to the API were made in Visual Studio 2019 Update 5.
 This sample will not build under or work with earlier versions of Visual Studio._

 ### Opening **Operation Progress Tool Window**
  1. To run the sample, hit F5 or choose the **Debug &gt; Start Debugging** menu command.
 A new instance of Visual Studio will launch under the experimental hive.